Shiga toxin-producing E. coli (STEC) testing

 • Contaminated water or flour

 Contamination often occurs during slaughter, milking, irrigation, runoff from ruminant farms, or during food handling and processing.
-Cattle and sheep are common carriers without symptoms.
 Drinking water can also be contaminated accidentally or due to insufficient treatment.
+Cattle and sheep are common asymptomatic carriers.

 Legal bases and guidelines